-If you would like further information about clinical trials (available in New Jersey) for preventing cancer, please call toll-free New Jersey Cancer Trial Connect at 1-866-788-3929 or visit the Web site at www.njctc.org.
-You can also call The Cancer Institute of New Jersey at 732-235-8675.
+If you would like further information about clinical trials for preventing cancer, please call Rutgers Cancer Institute of New Jersey at 732-235-8675.
 For additional information about nationwide cancer prevention trials, you can call the National Cancer Institute at 1-800-4 CANCER or visit their Web site at www.cancer.gov.